Kiri23/Gastby-airtable-getting-started/README.md

 <h1 align="center">
   Gatsby's Airtable starter
 </h1>
 This project uses Gatsby and the Airtable API to create a dynamic website that displays data stored in an Airtable database.
-The application connects to Airtable via an API key and uses GraphQL to retrieve and display the data on the page.
+The application connects to Airtable via a Personal Acces Token (pat) and uses GraphQL to retrieve and display the data on the page.

 The project includes a home page that displays a list of records from the database, and a detail page to show detailed information for each record.